Kyrink/Spotify-Clone/README.md

 - Direct database access in Next.js without traditional API calls.

 ## Improvement
-Future enhancements could include expanding the music catalog, improving the recommendation algorithm, and integrating social features for shared playlists and music discovery.
+Future enhancements could include expanding the music catalog, implementing a recommendation algorithm, and integrating social features for shared playlists and music discovery.

 ## Running the Project
 1. Clone the repo and install dependencies with `npm install`.